The best beaches within driving distance to D.C.

 Places to stay: Rod ‘N’ Reel Resort, where you can watch the sunset from the sprawling garden patio.

-Beaches for Nature Enthusiasts
+Beaches for nature enthusiasts

 Not everyone wants to revel under a beach umbrella with a good book and a good beverage.
 For those who want a glimpse of the region’s nature, pack your boots and binoculars and get pleasantly lost in the coastal wilderness.